carlos-m-a/django-rest-votings/README.md

 To run the containers: `docker compose up -d --build`

-Now wait and go to http://localhost:8000/reusable_app/my_model_list/ to check if it runs correctly.
+Now, wait for Docker to finish the command, and go to http://localhost:8000/reusable_app/my_model_list/ to check if it runs correctly.

 To stop and remove everything: `docker compose down -v --rmi "local"`